Consciousness Studies

 • Live Zoom Sessions

-• Final examination required for certification
+• Final assessment required for certificate of completion

 • Optional asynchronous study via Canvas